 Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), the Company held its first advisory (non-binding) shareholder vote on the compensation of the Company's Named Executive Officers (commonly known as a "say-on-pay" proposal), and its first shareholder vote on the frequency of such say-on-pay proposal, at its 2011 annual meeting of shareholders.
-The Compensation Committee considered the results of the advisory votes by stockholders on the say-on-pay proposal presented to stockholders at the 2011 annual meeting of shareholders.
+The Compensation Committee considered the results of the advisory votes by shareholders on the say-on-pay proposal presented to shareholders at the 2011 annual meeting of shareholders.
 As reported in the Company's Form 8-K, filed with the SEC on April 26, 2011, shareholders approved by advisory vote the compensation of the Company's Named Executive Officers.
 Accordingly, the Compensation Committee made no direct changes to the Company's executive compensation program as a result of the say-on-pay vote.
 Additionally, at the 2011 annual meeting of shareholders, shareholders elected to hold a say-on-pay advisory vote every three years.
-Therefore, the Company's next say-on-pay proposal will be included in the proxy statement for the 2014 annual meeting of shareholders.
+The Company's second say-on-pay proposal is included in this proxy statement as Proposal 3: Approval, on an Advisory Basis, of the Compensation of the Company's Named Executive Officers.
+The next required shareholder vote on the frequency of the say-on-pay advisory vote will occur at the 2017 annual meeting of shareholders.